Frequently Asked Questions

 Can I request a roommate?

-Yes, there is a space on the Health Form that you can request a roommate.
+Yes, there is a space to do this in the online registration where you can request a roommate.
 Roommates must be registered for the same program/same site to be considered.
 For the West River Ultimate Middle School Camp, each camper must list the other in order for roommate requests to be complete (i.e. Johnny requests to room with Brandon and Brandon requests to room with Johnny).